DataFire/Integrations/integrations/generated/flat/README.md

 This API method allows you to change the metadata of a score document (e.g. its `title` or `privacy`), all the properties are optional.

 To edit the file itself, create a new revision using the appropriate method (`POST /v2/scores/{score}/revisions/{revision}`).

+When editing the `title` of the score, the API metadata are updated directly when calling this method, unlike the data itself.
+The title in the score data will be "lazy" updated at the next score save with the editor or our internal save.